casibase/casibase-website/docs/providers/model-providers/local-model-provider.md

 **Subtype**: This field is automatically set to `custom-model` and cannot be changed.
 It identifies the provider as a custom implementation.

 **Compatible provider**: Enter the model name you want to use.
 You can either select from the dropdown suggestions or type any model name directly.
-This flexibility allows you to use any model available from your service, including newly released models that may not yet be in Casibase's predefined list.
-For example: `deepseek-v3.2`, `qwen-plus`, or `llama-3.1-70b`.

 **Provider URL**: The HTTP(S) endpoint where your model service is running.
 This is the base URL that Casibase will use to make requests.
 For example: